washedgram/discord-bot/README.md

 # discord-bot

 ## What is it?
 Basic setup for a customizable Discord bot using DiscordJS.
-Good resource for developing further: https://gist.github.com/y21/a599ef74c8746341dbcbd32093a69eb8
+Good resource for developing further, helped me a ton my first time: https://gist.github.com/y21/a599ef74c8746341dbcbd32093a69eb8

 ## How do I use it?
 0. Make a Discord app and bot within the app: https://discordapp.com/developers/applications/.
 Remember to save your client ID and bot token for later.